Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 ## Picture Settings

 I always shoot RAW only.
 Ensure this is set, the default is a medium jpeg.
-Here is a general overview of the Super Control panel, you can access this by pressing `ok`
+Here is a general overview of the Super Control panel, you can access this by pressing `ok`, this is also how you can quickly change settings not controlled by buttons or dials.

 ![](../assets/img/OM-1/Super%20Control.jpg)